RedisLabs/redislabs-docs/content/rs/databases/memory-performance/memory-limit.md

 4. If shards can't free memory, RS relies on the OS processes to stop replicas, but tries to avoid stopping primary shards.

-We recommend that you have a [monitoring platform]({{<relref "content/rs/clusters/monitoring/">}}) that alerts you before a system gets low on RAM.
+We recommend that you have a [monitoring platform]({{<relref "/rs/clusters/monitoring/">}}) that alerts you before a system gets low on RAM.
 You must maintain sufficient free memory to make sure that you have a healthy RS installation.

 ## Memory metrics

-The admin console provides metric information
+The admin console provides metrics that can help you evaluate your memory use.

-Free RAM
+- Free RAM
-RAM fragmentation
+- RAM fragmentation
-Used memory
+- Used memory
-Memory usage
+- Memory usage
-Memory limit
+- Memory limit

+See [console metrics]({{<relref "/rs/clusters/monitoring/console-metrics-definitions.md">}}) for more detailed information.

 ## Use case examples